There are some simple and effective ways that you can minimise, and in some instances avoid, paying fees and charges on your credit card account.

 For accounts opened before 1 July 2012, exceeding (or further exceeding) your approved credit card limit attracts an Overlimit Fee of $10.
 You can avoid this fee by ensuring you stay within your approved limit each statement period.

 If you find you’re regularly spending close to or over your limit, you may want to consider a change to your limit.

-You can apply for a credit limit increase (or decrease) in NetBank, by calling 13 2221, 24/7, or visiting your local branch.
+You can apply for a credit limit increase (or decrease) in NetBank, by calling us, or visiting your local branch.

 Using a credit card with an interest-free period instead of regularly paying for items with your transaction account can help reduce excess transaction fees.
 All you need to do is pay the whole credit card balance by the due date.
 By taking advantage of the interest-free period like this, you’ll save on interest repayments.

-If you want the peace of mind to make sure that you never exceed your credit limit and avoid being charged overlimit fees (where applicable), you can opt-out of being able to spend more than your limit.
+If you don't want your card to be able to go over its limit or be charged overlimit fees (if your card was opened before 1 July 2012), you can opt-out of being able to spend more than your limit.

 If you do opt out, when you try to make a purchase that exceeds your credit limit, you will be declined at the point of sale.

 To opt out, call 13 2221 and we'll arrange it for you.
 You can also consider setting a spending cap through NetBank or the CommBank app to cap a portion of your credit limit.